Mnpezz/NanoPayWebStore/README.md

 ## Installation

 1. Clone this repository to your local machine or server.
-2. Ensure you have a web server set up to serve these files (e.g., Apache, Nginx).
-3. Make the necessary configurations as described above.
+2. Make the necessary configurations as described above.
-4. Deploy the files to your web server.
+3. Deploy the files to your web server.